 Her train of thought takes a detour as the object of her contemplations stirs.

-His eyes open slowly, trying to adjust to the white lighting of Squad 4.
+His eyes crack open slowly, trying to adjust to the white lighting of Squad 4.
 His amber orbs sharpen as his eyes search and identify his surroundings.
 She watches his confusion turn to understanding as he glances at the pristine walls of the infirmary.
-She watches his eyes darken as they look out the window and take in the battered Sokyoku Hill in the distance.
+She watches his eyes darken as they look out the window in the room and take in the battered Sokyoku Hill in the distance.
 Then she sees his eyes flash with relief as they finally lock in on her.

 He gives her a small smile from his spot on the infirmary bed.
 She gives him a small smile in return.